- What is Outpatient or Ambulatory Gynaecology?

 To facilitate this, the clinic should consider the following:

-- – One nurse to assist the doctor and to ensure the patient is comfortable throughout the treatment (talking to the patient is key)
+- One nurse to assist the doctor and to ensure the patient is comfortable throughout the treatment (talking to the patient, asking for current comfort levels through out the preparation and the 2 minute procedure.)

 1. Prasad P, Powell M. Prospective Observational Study of Thermablate Endometrial Ablation System as an Outpatient Procedure.
 J Min Invas Gynecol 2008; 15:476-479.